Flowers, Fields and Forests in Japan

 Therefore, all visitors must tour around this large area on foot.

-The avenue had constructed in the 1620s, and 200,000 cedar trees were plnated.
+The avenue had constructed in the 1620s, and 200,000 cedar trees were planted.

-It is located at the level of about 1,400 meters and we can see alpine plants from June to August.
+It is located at the level of about 1,400 meters and we can see various alpine plants from June to August.

-Kirifuri highland (霧降高原, Tochigi Pref.) is located to the north of Nikko.
+Kirifuri highland (霧降高原, Tochigi Pref.)

 The most popular spot is Kisuge-daira park and it is covered with countless yellow daylilies (Kisuge in Japanese) in summer.

-Ashikaga Flower Park (あしかがフラワーパーク, Tochigi Pref.) is in Asikaga city.
+Ashikaga Flower Park (あしかがフラワーパーク, Tochigi Pref.)

 Many beautiful flowers are seen throughout the year.